aspect-build/aspect-cli/docs/aspect_lint.md

 ### Synopsis

 Run linters and collect the reports they produce.

-See documentation on https://github.com/aspect-build/rules_lint
+To setup linters, see the documentation on https://github.com/aspect-build/rules_lint

+In addition to flags listed below, flags accepted by the 'bazel build' command are also accepted.

 ```
 aspect lint <target patterns> [flags]